 Just like the other "Deny..." user rights, a user listed here will be denied access to logon as a service, even if he has been explicitly granted that right.
+This is not defined in the template.

-4.2.14 Deny logon locally: None by default (others allowable as appropriate)
+4.2.14 Deny logon locally: "Guests" by default (others allowable as appropriate)